BerkeleyLab/Bedrock/peripheral_drivers/i2cbridge/README.md

 stretching or multi-mastering.
 So officially this should be called TWI (two-wire interface) instead.
-But it's intended for use with commonly available I2C peripherals, including SFP modules, and none of the chips I've encountered actually use those features.
+But it's intended for use with commonly available I2C peripherals, including SFP modules, and none of the chips I've encountered actually use those exotic features.

 The dpram.v code is not identical to that in LBNL's code repo.
 It is superficially compatible, and ought to be merged after more